3 tbsp olive oil, plus extra to drizzle

 2 big parsnips, peeled and chopped into small pieces

-small pack coriander, stalks finely chopped, leaves reserved to serve
+1 small bunch coriander, stalks finely chopped, leaves reserved to serve

 1 tbsp cumin seeds